-This JPO Programme is being implemented in accordance with the Agreements signed with the Ministry of Foreign Affairs of the Republic of Kazakhstan as of 10 September 2010, the Ministry of the Republic of Afghanistan as of 28 May 2012 (prolonged on 10 January 2018), the Agency for Investment Promotion and Protection of the Kyrgyz Republic as of 16 June 2017 and the Ministry of Economy of the Kyrgyz Republic as of 23 July 2019.
+This JPO Programme is being implemented in accordance with the Agreements signed with the Ministry of Foreign Affairs of the Republic of Kazakhstan as of 10 September 2010 (prolonged on 01 June 2022), the Ministry of the Republic of Afghanistan as of 28 May 2012 (prolonged on 10 January 2018), the Agency for Investment Promotion and Protection of the Kyrgyz Republic as of 16 June 2017 (prolonged on 8 October 2019) and the Ministry of Economy of the Kyrgyz Republic as of 23 July 2019.

 By 2022 in total 50 alumni have succesfully completed JPO Programme: